ml5js/ml5-website-v02-docsify/docs/reference/image-classifier.md

     - _alpha_: The width multiplier for the MobileNet.
 Default is 1.0.
     - _topk_: The number of labels to return.
 Default is 3.

-  - The default options for `VisionTransformer` model are
+  - The default options for the `ViTBase` model are

   ```
   {